alphaeron/congen/docs/CONJUGATE_WORKOUT_GENERATOR.md

 ## Exercise Selection Algorithm

-The service uses a sophisticated algorithm to select exercises:
+The service uses a sophisticated algorithm to select exercises with movement balance constraints:

+### Movement Balance Constraints

+The system implements soft constraints to ensure balanced movement patterns across workouts:

+#### Balance Pairs
+- **Vertical Push ↔ Horizontal Pull**: These movements should be balanced to prevent overemphasis on either
+- **Horizontal Push ↔ Vertical Pull**: These movements should be balanced to maintain overall push/pull equilibrium

+#### Volume Ratio
+- **Pull-to-Push Ratio**: Pull exercise volume should be approximately twice that of push exercises (2:1 ratio)
+- This ratio helps prevent muscle imbalances and promotes balanced development

+#### Soft Constraint Implementation
+- Movement balance constraints are **soft constraints** that influence exercise selection but don't block workout generation
+- If balance constraints cannot be fully met, the system will still generate a complete workout
+- The system tracks movement balance state across workout stages to make informed decisions

 ### Primary Exercise Selection
 1. **Filter by Exercise Type**: Select ME/DE exercises (`is_accessory = false`)
 2. **Filter by Workout Type**: Match exercises to specific workout types (ME/DE)
 3. **Filter by User Preferences**: Exclude exercises the user wants to avoid
 4. **Filter by Equipment**: Only include exercises the user can perform with available equipment
+5. **Movement Balance Scoring**: Score exercises based on current movement balance state
-5. **Exercise Rotation**: Prioritize unused exercises, then least recently used exercises
+6. **Exercise Rotation**: Prioritize unused exercises, then least recently used exercises
-6. **Sort by Priority**: Sort by equipment options, targeted muscles, and exercise name
+7. **Sort by Priority**: Sort by movement balance score, equipment options, targeted muscles, and exercise name

 ### Secondary Exercise Selection
-Secondary exercises are selected to be similar to the primary exercise in terms of movement type and muscles worked:
+Secondary exercises are selected to be similar to the primary exercise in terms of movement type and muscles worked, while considering movement balance:

 1. **Similarity-Based Selection**: Uses a scoring algorithm to find exercises most similar to the primary movement
 2. **Movement Type Matching**: Prioritizes exercises with the same movement type (e.g., "horizontal push")